cmaljr/RFID-Attendance-System-GUI/README.md

 * Registering RFID cards to classes
 * Taking attendance of students in a class

-To test each of the functions, connect the Arduino circuit to your computer using a USB cable.
+To test each of the functions, connect the Arduino circuit to your computer using the USB cable.
 Compile and upload the writing test code to the Arduino.
 Ensure that the microSD card has been inserted in the SDCard moduel, then run the Serial Monitor under the Tools tab.
 Change the line ending settings to no new line.

 To activate the correct function, one of the following characters should be sent through the serial monitor:
 * 'W': used to activate the writing function